September 14th, 2016 | Competitiveness.

-What does the competitiveness come from?
-It is not a very prominent feature of the Dutch society – this society is more about equity and cooperation.
-No wonder: once you look at the educational program at the Dutch primary schools, the first class they ever have is ‘working in teams’.
-Which is very much in opposition to Polish schools where they were always telling us to compete.
-I can spot at least a few strategies in the Polish educational system which actually prompt people to compete against each other:
+Where does the competitiveness come from?
+It is not a very prominent feature of Dutch society – this society is more about equity and cooperation.
+No wonder: once you look at the educational program at the Dutch primary schools, the first class they ever have is ‘working in teams.
+This is very much in opposition to Polish schools where they were always telling us to compete.
+I can spot at least a few strategies in the Polish educational system that prompt people to compete against each other:

-at primary schools and at high schools, the teacher usually announces the results of a test by calling students to pick up their work in front of the class, and the tests are handed in ascending order: the good grades go last.
-Which means that if you are a very good student but your name was called relatively early on in the process, the whole classroom knows that you failed, and if they don’t really like you, they can boo you openly.
+In primary schools and high schools, the teacher usually announces the results of a test by calling students to pick up their work in front of the class, and the tests are handed in ascending order: the good grades go last.
+This means that if you are a very good student but your name was called relatively early on in the process, the whole classroom knows that you failed, and if they don’t really like you, they can boo you openly.
 Happened to me a few times.
-Picking up the test from the teacher’s desk was way more stressful to me than actually going through the test.
+Picking up the test from the teacher’s desk was way more stressful for me than actually going through the test.

-apart from the regular grades for performance at the courses, there is one special grade in Polish school system, for ‘good behavior’, or ‘integrity’.
-Both your leading teacher and your class mates vote for your grade, and students vote in an anonymous voting.
+Apart from the regular grades for performance in the courses, there is one special grade in the Polish school system, for ‘good behaviour’, or ‘integrity’.
+Both your leading teacher and your classmates vote for your grade, and students vote in anonymous voting.
 This is a great chance to kick a student you don’t like for the bear fact that they are a better student than you.
 I was always getting a very good score from all the teachers, and a so-so score from my classmates for a broad range of invalid reasons.
-This can be stressful to a little kid… We used to read these comments together with my teachers, and laugh at them together.
+This can be stressful to a little kid… We used to read these comments together with my teachers and laugh at them together.

-there is pretty much no working in groups throughout the primary – and high school.
-This strongly promotes individualistic and competitive attitude in the students.
+There is pretty much no working in groups throughout primary – and high school.
+This strongly promotes an individualistic and competitive attitude in the students.

-The bottom-line is: if you want to pass, you need to be better than others, and in particular: better than your own friends.
+The bottom line is: if you want to pass, you need to be better than others, and in particular: better than your friends.
 There is no winning strategy there, of course, but you can optimize your chances of passing by flocking around a few particularly good students and preparing for the exam in a group.
-I guess I acquired this habit during studies, and I keep on doing the same thing right now: try to find people who are better than me and hang out with them.
+I guess I acquired this habit during my studies, and I keep on doing the same thing right now: trying to find people who are better than me and hang out with them.